oktadev/okta-blog/_source/_posts/2019-04-01-spring-boot-microservices-with-kubernetes.md

 Add the following dependencies to your `build.gradle`:

 ```groovy
 compile 'org.springframework.security:spring-security-oauth2-client'
 compile 'org.springframework.security:spring-security-oauth2-resource-server'
 ```

-Make sure the Okta CLI added the following to your `src/main/resources/application.properties` file:
+Copy your issuer from the `.okta.env` file the Okta CLI created and add it to your `src/main/resources/application.properties`:

 ```properties
 spring.security.oauth2.resourceserver.jwt.issuer-uri=https://{yourOktaDomain}/oauth2/default
 ```

 This tells Spring where it needs to go to authenticate the JSON web token (JWT) that you're going to generate in a moment.
-You can delete the client ID and secret for tighter security.

 Finally, you need to add a new Java class called `SecurityConfiguration.java`: